MicrosoftDocs/power-pages-docs/power-pages-docs/configure/visual-studio-code-editor.md

 > - This feature utilizes **Power Platform Tools** web extension.
 Web extensions are restricted by the browser sandbox and therefore have limitations compared to normal extensions.
 >   - Power Platform CLI is not supported.
 >   - Power Platform Tools web extension features are limited to Power Pages code editing experience.
+>   - This feature is not available in Government Community Cloud (GCC), Government Community Cloud (GCC High), Department of Defense (DoD), and UAE region.
+Users in these regions will use the code editor in design workspace to make their changes.
+More information: [Using the code editor](#using-the-code-editor)

 ## Edit code available in design studio